GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/3_RNAseq.md

 This material is extracted from the [RNA-seq workshop](https://github.com/GenomicsAotearoa/RNA-seq-workshop) Lesson

 !!! clipboard-list "Objectives and overall workflow"
-    - To develop a pipeline that does mapping and count the number of reads that mapped then overall put all these steps into a script.
+    - To develop a pipeline that does mapping and count the number of reads that mapped overall, then put all these steps into a script.
     - Understand and perform the steps involved in RNA-seq mapping and read count.
     - Use command line tools to run the pipeline.